-Macroadenomas are growths that are larger than 10 millimeters.
-Microadenomas are growths that are smaller than 10 millimeters.
+Macroadenomas are pituitary growths that are larger than 10 millimeters, while microadenomas are growths that are smaller than 10 millimeters.

-The preferred surgical treatment at UPMC for pituitary adenoma is the Endoscopic Endonasal Approach (EEA) to remove the pituitary tumor.
+The preferred surgical treatment for pituitary adenoma is the Endoscopic Endonasal Approach (EEA), which removes the tumor.
 This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach or previously inoperable tumors.
 EEA offers the benefits of no incisions to heal, no disfigurement to the patient, and a faster recovery time.

 Your doctor will ask you about your symptoms and medical history, and will perform a physical exam.